SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

 scenario.
 This is managed either by sending a `POST` request as seen below, or by directing the end-user to the hosted payment pages.
 Note that the `msisdn` value (the end-user's mobile number) is left out in this request.
-The `redirect-app-swish` operation and the `paymentRequestToken` is only present in the m-commerce flow response, and the `view-qr-code` operation is only present in the m-commerce flow with QR code data specified.
+The `redirect-app-swish` operation is only present in the m-commerce flow response.
 `paymentRestrictedToAgeLimit` must be set in create payment to be present.

 {:.code-header}